hhu-stups/b-language-extension/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+* `languageServer.probHome`: to set the path to ProB

 ## Bugs
-- please opne an issue at https://github.com/SeeBasTStick/b-eventb-language-extension
+- please open an issue at https://github.com/SeeBasTStick/b-eventb-language-extension

 ## Future plans